*Updated: October 5, 2022

-In the BlogPaws Community forum recently, a fellow long-time pet blogger shared her desire to expand her niche and grow.
-In response, BlogPaws’ co-founder, Tom Collins, shares, “Changes like these can affect your existing readership and traffic, the scope of monetization opportunities offered to you, SEO, and “authority” online, among other concerns.” and that remains true to this day.
+Going back to the original question, about changing your niche – Former BlogPaws’ co-founder, Tom Collins once shared, “Changes like these can affect your existing readership and traffic, the scope of monetization opportunities offered to you, SEO, and “authority” online, among other concerns.” and that remains true to this day.

 So what is a blogger to do if a niche isn’t well defined enough or perhaps it is and traffic is down?